How To Link Content In WordPress

 Or link to existing content

-Click on the page or post you want to link to, and the URL of the selected item will automatically be inserted into the destination URL field …
+Click on the title of post or page you want to link to and the item’s URL will automatically be inserted into the destination URL field.

-But you are not limited to pages or posts.
+You are not just limited to posts or pages, however.
 You can also link to custom post types like products, testimonials, slides, videos, categories, portfolios, image galleries, etc.

-If you would like to open your linked content in a new window, then tick the Open link in a new window/tab box and click the Add Link button to create your internal link …
+If you want your linked content to open in a new browser window, select the Open link in a new window/tab box and click the Add Link button.

 WordPress Automatically Detects Broken Links